mozilla/shield-studies-addon-utils/README.md

   * We want `api.js` to be one file, for ease of use by study authors
   * We want the source to be broken up into logical pieces
-  * Firefox doens't come with a usable JSONSchema library (`Schema.jsm` isn't very usable.
+  * Firefox doesn't come with a usable JSONSchema library (`Schema.jsm` isn't very usable.
   * We want Jsonschema validation to guard args, and to send Telemetry
   * we use `webpack` to bundle src and AJV (jsonschema) into `api.js`